osilander/bacterial-genomics-intro/ngs-qc/index.rst

    We do not need long-read data for the evolved bacteria, as well not be making an assembly.
 Thus, you will only need to filter the long-read data for the ancestor.

-   Why would we not need long read data if we are not dong an assembly?
+   Why would we not need long read data if we are not doing an assembly?

 Viewing the results